The Beverly Hillbillies: Computer game

 Based on The Beverly Hillbillies movie, a PC computer adventure game for operating system MS-DOS was developed by Synergistic Software, Inc. and published in 1993 by Capstone Software.

 The Real Beverly Hillbillies

-In 2002, CBS planned on a reality show based on the series where a lower-middle class, real-life rural family takes up residence for one year in a mansion with all the luxuries of the wealth, as it focuses on how the clan adjusts to the new life in Beverly Hills.
-In 2003, a group of Appalachian activists voiced their objections to the network's planned version of the show, eventually being joined in their protest by multiple trade unions and members of the U.S. House of Representatives.
+In 2002, CBS planned a reality show based on the series in which a lower-middle-class, real-life rural family lives for one year in a mansion with all of the luxuries of the wealth and adjusts to life in Beverly Hills.
+In 2003, a group of Appalachian activists voiced their objections to the show, eventually joined in their protest by multiple trade unions and members of the U.S. House of Representatives.
 The show never aired.